jose-lopez/bio_ner_tagger/README.md

 The fine-tuning process includes basic POS, TAG and NER tagging.
 Our code is about the fine-tuning of the tagger and the NER pipeline's components.There are two python scripts of interest here: setter.py and kb_constructor.py.
 The first one sets the examples to fine-tune the model and defines the configuration file to train (fine-tune) a spacy model (en_core_web_sm, for instance).
 The second script is related to the automatic building of a knowledge base of regulatory events from a set of regulatory sentences.

-Below an example of the knowledge base that we got:
+Below an example of the kind of knowledge bases that we get:

 base([
 event('ACE2',bind,'SARS-COV'),